 Faster Than Light: Marilyn Nelson Reads Her Exquisite Poem About the Purpose of Life and How Our Impermanence Both Frustrates and Fuels Our Creative Drive

-“My poems: a handful of dust trying to get back to supernova.
+“…a handful of dust trying to get back to supernova.
 Like every longing, everything alive.”